Energy & Vitality

 Modern science identifies energy decline through reduced ATP (adenosine triphosphate, the body's immediate fuel) generation and oxidative overload.
 Ayurveda describes energy through the balance of three doshas (constitutional types) and the quality of bodily tissues.

-Aspect Modern View Ayurvedic View
+2 Modern View

 Energy source